 Neighborhoods and Areas

 When booking a hotel in Vigan City, you only have two areas to choose from: the City Center and the neighboring barangays.
-It's critical to learn where you're hotel is located since it will affect how you get around Vigan City.
+It's critical to learn where your hotel is located since it will affect how you get around Vigan City.
 Here is more information on where the accommodations in Vigan City are located.

 City Center (Poblacion)